MfN-Berlin/RDF-to-SemanticWiki/README.md

 # mwImportOWL
 Import an ontology into a semantic MediaWiki

-Maintaining a semantic MediaWiki can be a lot of work.
+Maintaining a semantic MediaWiki can be a lot of work, as any reasonably complex semantic wiki will require dozens of templates, properties and forms.
-A solution is to apply model-based development.
-The ontology becomes the model, and the semantic MediaWiki is its implementation.
+A solution is to model the semantic relationships as an ontology, using a modeling tool such as Protege, and then importing the ontology into the wiki.
+By separating the model from its implementation, it becomes easier to keep an overview of the entities and properties used.
+Additionally, ontologies can be visualized using VOWL, and discussed with less technical stakeholders.

+This project is a proof-of-concept.
+The provided example ontology is very simple.
+It can be automatically imported into a semantic MediaWiki using the scripts provided.
+The semantic Mediawiki templates, properties and forms created can be used to test the viability of the concept.

 ## Usage example
 An example ontology is included in the folder "example".
 This ontology, Calendar.owl, models an event calendar, such as from thunderbird etc.